View Christian Zoeger's Obituary on poughkeepsiejournal.com and share memories

 Wappingers Falls - Christian V. Zoeger, 68, of Wappingers Falls, passed away friday, January 3, 2020 at Vassar Bros.
 Medical Center.

 He was born in Lima, Peru Oct.
-27, 1951, the son of Otto and Graciela Navarro Zoeger.
+27, 1951, the son of Otto and Graciela Zoeger.

 Mr. Zoeger was an active member of the N. American Peruvian Horse Association.
 A graduate from the Pontificia Universidad Catolica del Peru, He was employed as an agricultural engineer and horse trainer for Majestic View Farm in Gardner.